 All control-plane CIRI messages sent by the Airborne Radio contain for each configured flow one Flow Window option with the Flow Window field set to value of the Current Flow Window for that flow.
 If the Current Flow Window for that flow is invalid, then the Flow Window field is omitted (i.e., the Flow Window option has Length = 1).

-After initialization, the Airborne Radio endpoint sends a control-plane CIRI message having a Flow Window option without the Flow Window field for each configured flow then the Highest Flow Sequence is set to the received Flow Sequence and the Current Flow Window variable is updated to a valid value, such that
+After initialization, the Airborne Radio endpoint sends a control-plane CIRI message having a Flow Window option without the Flow Window field for each configured flow.

 When the Airborne Radio: